Residential Energy Efficiency & Assistance

 When working to create a regional climate plan, the Metropolitan Mayors Caucus noticed that residential buildings were a significant contributor to greenhouse gas (GHG) emissions.
 The Caucus thought that it was time to look at the residential sector and assist with the energy burden that some households face, which has been made worse during the pandemic.
 Energy burden is the percentage of household income spent on energy costs.
-Home energy costs that are under 6% of gross household income are considered “affordable” by researchers.
-Households that are paying more than 6% of their income on energy costs face a “high energy burden” and those paying more than 10% are dealing with a “severe energy burden,” according to the American Council for an Energy-Efficient Economy (ACEEE).
-Low-income families in Illinois face a severe energy burden because they spend an average of 13% of their income on energy costs, according to Elevate Energy.
+Home energy costs that are under 6% of gross household income are considered "affordable" by researchers.
+Households that are paying more than 6% of their income on energy costs face a "high energy burden" and the American Council for an Energy-Efficient Economy (ACEEE).
+Low-income families in Illinois face a severe energy burden because they spend an average of 13% of their income on energy costs.
 A household that is energy burdened may need to decide whether to pay for their utility bills or buy medicine and other necessities, which can result in serious consequences.

-By providing information and communications materials on various programs, the Caucus aims to:
+- E33: Collaborate to educate the community about clean energy options by providing information and communication materials on various programs, the Caucus aims to:

 LIHEAP is an income-based annual block grant that assists residents in paying for winter energy bills.
 If eligible, a payment will be sent directly to the utility on behalf of a household.
 If a household's combined gross income is at or below 200% of the federal poverty level for the 30 days prior to the application, the household may be eligible for assistance.
 (Please see the below table.)
 For renters, if heat and/or electric is included in rent, then the rent must be greater than 30% of a resident's income in order for the resident to be eligible.
 The application period is through May 31, 2021, or until funds are exhausted, according to the Illinois Department of Commerce and Economic Opportunity (DCEO).